blmoore/shinybrot/README.md

 # shinybrot
 Simple shiny app for exploring the Mandelbrot set.

-Views generating by the R package [`mandelbrot`](https://github.com/blmoore/mandelbrot) and drawn using `ggplot2`.
+Views are calculated using the R package [`mandelbrot`](https://github.com/blmoore/mandelbrot) and drawn with `ggplot2`.

 ## Run locally